HanifiSetiawan/Space-Invader/README.md

 # Space-Invader
-Making one of the most popular game!
+Making one of the most popular arcade game!
 Space Invader!
 * Im going to make it using JavaFX in Eclipse IDE!